-We understand that learning is a lifetime effort and that understanding many points of view can truly benefit a Lean Six Sigma practitioner.
-Smarter Solutions has provided this recommended reading list of books that our staff has found to be valuable in their learning and growth.
+Smarter Solutions has provided this recommended business management reading list that our staff has found to be valuable in their learning and growth.
 The list includes topics related to Lean Six Sigma, business, and some that are about general topics that were found to be interesting.
 Have fun reading these books!

 - Real Numbers: Management Accounting in a Lean Organization, by Cunningham and Fiume (March 25, 2003).
 This book covers a view of how the Lean Principles apply to accounting and the financial side of business.